bunch-of-friends/observable/README.md

 ```

 ## Async observers
 The `Observer` function can return a promise.
-When `Subject` is notified of changes by calling `notifyObservers`, it will wait for all observers that did return a promise and it will resolve, when all observers resolve or reject. `notifyObservers` will never reject, it will always resolve.
+When `Subject` is notified of changes by the `notifyObservers` function, it will wait for all observers that return a promise and it will resolve, when all observers resolve or reject. `notifyObservers` will never reject, it catches all rejections.
 Errors are expected to be handled by the observers.

 ## Classes vs closures
 Why are the `Subject` and `Observable` not ES6 classes?